junxit/us-congress-bills-111/metadata.md

 - 2010-02-22 — Placed on the House Calendar, Calendar No. 161.
 - 2010-02-22 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-415.
 - 2010-02-22 — Reported (Amended) by the Committee on Transportation.
 H. Rept.
 111-415.
+- 2010-03-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-03-23 — Considered under suspension of the rules. (consideration: CR H2233-2235)
+- 2010-03-23 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+917.
+- 2010-03-23 — Mr. Perriello moved to suspend the rules and agree to the resolution, as amended.
+- 2010-03-24 — Considered as unfinished business. (consideration: CR H2280-2281)
+- 2010-03-24 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 2 (Roll no. 180). (text: CR 3/23/2010 H2233)
+- 2010-03-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 420 - 2 (Roll no. 180).(text: CR 3/23/2010 H2233)